joehahn/exes-n-ohs/README.md

 accuracy.

-This MLP model's hyperparameters are the number of hidden layers (currently 3) and the number of neurons in each hidden layer (10, 60, and 20) as well as the dropout_fraction.
+This MLP model's hyperparameters are the number of hidden layers (currently 3) and the number of neurons in each hidden layer (16, 32, and 12) as well as the dropout_fractions.
-I manually explored many such models have more or less layers and neurons, and found that taller & narrower neural nets (which have fewer neurons spread across more layers) were more performant than shorter fatter nets.
-Nonetheless the MLP model shown here does not outperform the SVM model, which is kinda dissapointing...
+Manually explored many such models having more or less layers and neurons, as well as taller & narrower neural nets (which have fewer neurons spread across more layers) reveals that taller/narrow nets are more performant than shorter/fatter ones.

-Adding another layer might boost MLP accuracy on the green X class.
-Or maybe boosting the green's representation in the training dataset.
-Still in progress...
+Nonetheless the MLP model user here does not outperform the SVM model, which is kinda dissapointing.
+Bitmapping the input (x,y) coordinates and using a convolution neural net (rather than MLP) might yield a more accurate model.

 ### deploy model API